kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 09-24-2025
+- If you want to use your utility lib (mine is called cppcore) make sure that you have a clean integration ready for all external users.

+## 09-21-2025
+- I learned a lot abou using the coverage flags used by the clang- and the g++ compiler.
+If you want to get a nice to read statistic, use *gcovr*

 ## 09-18-2025
 - Sonarcube findings helps you a lot to get a better understanding how old your software core is.
 After a while you will recognize pattern in your code which shows when the stuff was written.

 ## 09-17-2025
 - I hate working with javascript.
 I guess I am just too stupid for it.

 ## 09-10-2025
-- If you want to import your sonarcube findings in your IDE (special if this IDE is, ideed, vs-code) there is an easy to use plugin from sonarsource
+- If you want to import your sonarcube findings in your IDE (special if this IDE is, ideed, vs-code) there is an easy to use plugin from sonarsource.

 ## 09-09-2025
 - Learned a lot about working with devcontainers using CLion or vscode.
 Seems to be a good alternative instead of using only docker for firmware development.
 - I just learned another fascinating thing: you can use wsl2 to work on a docker image directly

 ## 09-04-2025
 - For an embedded target we are working with dev-containers on Linux.
 As the IDE I am using vs-code.
 This works fine undtil Microsoft will change all their infrastructure - again.
 So to get the right version we have to follow the documentation from MS (you can find it here: https://code.visualstudio.com/docs/setup/linux).